All Episodes

 They didn't know what to do either.

-We've been over this uh countless times.
+We've been over this countless times.

-They're just a bunch of uh anti-capitalists wandering aimlessly through the night since the Soviet Union gave them a magnet and they're no longer there.
+They're just a bunch of anti-capitalists wandering aimlessly through the night since the Soviet Union gave them a magnet and they're no longer there.

 They're coalescing with each other, trying to matter, trying to be something important.